-Additionally, Awarding Organisations will check that assessors:

-- have attended training recognised by the Awarding Organisation and gained the qualification which they are assessing; - demonstrate knowledge and understanding of the competencies that the learner is required to demonstrate for the qualification that they are undertaking; - can provide evidence of completing the required number of hours of MOT annual training each year.
+For all MOT trainers and assessors, MOT testing service user id's to be supplied to the Awarding Organisations who will then forward these details to the DVSA.
+Additionally, Awarding Organisations must check that assessors: • have attended training recognised by the Awarding Organisation and gained the qualification which they are assessing; • demonstrate knowledge and understanding of the competencies that the learner is required to demonstrate for the qualification that they are undertaking; • provide evidence of completing the required number of hours of MOT annual training each year.

-Internal Quality Assurers (IQA)

 It is the responsibility of the approved centre to select and appoint Internal Quality Assurers (IQAs).